AdrianAntico/Benchmarks/README.md

 This repo contains files for a data frames benchmark.
 Currently, the data frame pacakges tested include R's data.table, Python's Polars, and DuckDB.
 Others to come.

+All of the packages utilize the installation that comes recommended.
+For example, DuckDB recommends to install in R as `install.packages("duckdb")` so I utilize that.
 There are no special installation setup operations taking place for any of the packages.
 I want to see off the shelf, simple installation, benchmarks.
+I believe that is what most people use when running these frameworks.
+Also, I'm using a Windows OS which I believe to be the most popular OS that people use.
+If anyone wants to run these on MAC or Linux, please share your results and I will display them.

-The data utilized replicates a real world example of a beverage company's data, for 1M, 10M, and 100M records.
-There is a Date variables, 4 group variables, and 4 numeric variables.
+The datasets utilized replicates a real world example of a beverage company's data, for 1M, 10M, 100M, and 1B records.
+The datasets include a Date variable, 4 group variables, and 4 numeric variables.
 The benchmark tests each dataset, using the Date variables, then adds additional group variables, and then repeats that with additional numeric variables, for each of the datasets.

-Currently, I've built out group by operations but I plan on adding additional operations over time.
-Pull requests are welcome and so are issues and ideas!
+## Current Operations
+* Group-By with Sum Aggregation

 ## Replicate Benchmarks
 1. Fork the repo and clone it to your local machine